-GiveWP's Head of Customer Success Michelle Frechette and Cory Miller share tips and best practices for offering great customer service and support.
+GiveWP's Head of Customer Success Michelle Frechette and Cory Miller share tips and best practices for offering great support and customer service online.

 If you're transitioning your historically offline business to the web, this is for you!
 Learn how to make your customer service shine online.